Rachel headshot.jpeg

 Brooklyn-based violinist Rachel Kitagawa Shapiro began playing violin at age four in her hometown of Reading, PA.
 She has since performed in venues such as Carnegie Hall, Wigmore Hall, and across the United States, Canada, Mexico, the United Kingdom, Norway, Germany, the Czech Republic, the United Arab Emirates, India, China, South Korea, and Japan.

 Founding member and second violinist of the critically acclaimed Aeolus Quartet, her playing has been praised by Mark Satola of the Cleveland Plain Dealer, “in a beautifully balanced interlude wherein the second violin dances attendant to a heartfelt melody… Rachel Shapiro [was] outstanding here.”
-Collaborations include a performance on the Metropolitan Opera stage alongside Renée Fleming, as well as appearances with Michael Tree, Jon Kimura Parker, the Juilliard Quartet, and the Miró Quartet.
-She has performed as a guest with the Mark Morris Dance Group Music Ensemble, A Far Cry, the Orpheus Chamber Orchestra, and the New York Philharmonic.
+She has performed as a guest with the Knights Chamber Orchestra, Mark Morris Dance Group Music Ensemble, A Far Cry, the Orpheus Chamber Orchestra, and as a substitute with the New York Philharmonic and the Metropolitan Opera Orchestra.

 Ms. Shapiro holds an Artist Diploma from the Juilliard School, a Doctor of Musical Arts from the University of Maryland, a Master of Music from the University of Texas at Austin, and a Bachelor of Music from the Cleveland Institute of Music.
 With a minor in English Literature, Ms. Shapiro is an avid writer and has been published in Strings magazine.